-Welcome to another edition of the (bi)monthly medical articles that caught my attention.
+Welcome to another edition of the (bi)monthly emergency medicine articles that caught my attention.
 As always, you can hear Casey and I ramble on about these articles and other quasi-related medical issues on the BroomDocs podcast.

 Is the patient ready for intubation?